fusion-ml/trajectory-information-rl/README.md

-# Bayesian Active Reinforcement Learning
+# Trajectory Information Reinforcement Learning

 This repository contains the implementations necessary to reproduce the experiments from two papers: